JesusFilm/core/apps/docs/docs/02-getting-started/04-running-projects/localhost.md

 1. Find the IP address on your machine.

+- On Mac, go to Settings -> Network -> Wifi.
+Next to the network you're connected to, click "Details".
+You should see your IP address at the bottom.

+- On Windows, go to Settings -> Network and Internet -> Wifi.
+Scroll down to see your IPv4 Address, which is your IP address.

 2. Go to `apps/journeys-admin/.env`, and find the `NEXT_PUBLIC_GATWAY_URL` variable.

 - Change value to `http://[YOUR_IP_ADDRESS]:4000`.
 For example, if your IP address was `123.4.5.6`, then set the variable to `http:123.4.5.6:4000`